 A large part of our mission is to be reflective about what it takes to support tinkering activities as rich opportunities for learning, and then articulate those ideas and disseminate them throughout the field.
 One of the most effective ways we have found of doing so is by offering in-person introductory and advanced Professional Development workshops, to support educators in developing a practice and ethos of tinkering.
 In trying to define what we mean by “tinkering” we discovered that it is most helpful to think of it as an approach or attitude, a lens that can be useful in designing activities, thinking about facilitation strategies, and building an environment that can support whatever learning goals you are striving for.
 There are myriad ways of structuring a tinkering activity, or to take an existing activity and tweak it in subtle ways to make it more “tinkerable.”
 Our PD efforts are aimed at providing tools for practitioners and leaders to develop a tinkering practice that suits their goals and programs, not simply by following a recipe or replicating what has worked for us in the Tinkering Studio, but by delving deeply into the fundamental qualities of the work and developing a practice of reflecting and iterating.
 Here are some of the ways that we have disseminated our ideas.

 The most venerable and practiced way of sharing our thinking and knowledge about tinkering takes the form of in-person workshops.
-Each year, we host about three workshops at the Exploratorium; over the course of three days we craft a series of opportunities for participants to engage in tinkering from a learner’s perspective, literally rolling up their sleeves and getting their hands dirty making, building, dissecting, prototyping, iterating, and testing out ideas.
+Each year, we host about two workshops at the Exploratorium; over the course of three days we craft a series of opportunities for participants to engage in tinkering from a learner’s perspective, literally rolling up their sleeves and getting their hands dirty making, building, dissecting, prototyping, iterating, and testing out ideas.
 Each experience builds upon the previous to develop a vocabulary of tinkering and mechanical skills that culminate in a collaborative, large scale project.
 At the same time, we are careful to use each experience as an opportunity to step back, switch to an educator perspective, and reflect on the qualities that make the learning experience rich, inspiring, challenging, etc. We provide thinking tools and routines to make sense of the structural qualities of the work we’ve done together, and to workshop ideas for implementing a tinkering approach in a way that makes sense within the reality of each participant.
-We have also traveled to other institutions, festivals, and cultural events, domestically and abroad, to directly train local staff and help shape their own tinkering spaces.
-These are wonderful opportunities for us to think deeply about the cultural conventions of our own work, and how to adapt and evolve our designs by keeping the core ideas true to our vision while being respectful of different contexts, sensibilities, interests, availability of materials, and learning cultures.
+To find more information on when the next Art of Tinkering Workshop will be, please click here.

 Community of Practice